MicrosoftDocs/xamarin-communitytoolkit/docs/effects/safeareaeffect.md

 ## Code-behind support

-This effect can be also be used from code-behind.
+This effect can be also be used from code-behind:

 ```csharp
 public partial class MainPage : ContentPage